-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 1. Start Spending More Time on Each Post

-Most people spend somewhere between one and four hours on a given piece of content before sending it live, according to the Blogging Survey.
+Most people spend an average of 3 hours and 57 minutes writing a blog post before sending it live, according to the Blogging Survey.

-Unless you’ve been an expert in that specific field for the last 10 years, that isn’t enough.
+Unless you’ve been an expert in that specific field for the last 10 years, that still isn’t enough.

 The problem with spending only four hours on a single post is lack of research.